Palm Beach Gardens, Florida: 1970–1990: City facilities expansion

-1990-present
+1990–present

 The city was hit by Hurricane Frances, Hurricane Jeanne, and Hurricane Wilma in 2004 and 2005.
 Much of the city lost power for days at a time after each storm, and many traffic signals and directional signs in the city were destroyed.
 Many homes and businesses were severely damaged during the first two storms and contractors and construction materials were at a premium.
 Hundreds of homes were only nearing final repair when Hurricane Wilma hit the following year damaging or destroying many of those completed or ongoing repairs.
 In 1993, the Palm Beach Gardens Police SWAT team was formed to execute high-risk warrants, barricaded suspects, and hostage situations.
 On June 7, 2011, the city dedicated a new Emergency Operations and Communications Center to provide emergency response services for Palm Beach Gardens, Jupiter, and Juno Beach.

 The Gardens Mall, PGA Commons, Midtown, Legacy Place, and Downtown at the Gardens are the center of the city's retail market.
 They are located on the municipality's main stretch on PGA Boulevard.

 In 2000, construction was completed on a renovation of the city's municipal complex.

 Geography

-Palm Beach Gardens is located at (26.8466710, -80.1679596).

-According to the United States Census Bureau, the city has an area of 59.867 sqmi, of which 59.241 sqmi is land and 0.626 sqmi, (1.05%) is water.
+According to the United States Census Bureau, the city has an area of 59.867 sqmi, of which 59.241 sqmi is land and 0.626 sqmi, or 1.05%, is water.

 Climate

-Palm Beach Gardens has a tropical rainforest climate (Af) with long, hot, and rainy summers and short, warm winters with mild nights.
+Palm Beach Gardens has a tropical rainforest climate (Köppen: Af) with long, hot, and rainy summers and short, warm winters with mild nights.